jmfrancklab/pyspecdata/README.rst

 2. Install libraries that pyspecdata depends on.
 (If you're interested in why you need to do this first, see installation notes below.)

-   * On Windows or MacOS: in the Anaconda Prompt, run ``conda install numpy scipy sympy pyqt pytables matplotlib h5py``.
+   * On Windows or MacOS: in the Anaconda Prompt, run ``conda install numpy scipy sympy pyqt pytables matplotlib h5py libpython mingw``.

    * For Mac, you can also use homebrew.
      Note that, in the current version python is renamed to `python2`,